...Highlights: shark action, schooling fish & big pelagics...

-From inside the caves, if you look out, you will be able to see the larger visitors to the area, including whitetip sharks and tuna swimming in the blue, often framed in view by the colourful caves entrance.
-Eagle rays are often seen swimming effortlessly over the reef at this site which is among the most pristine you will find in the Maldives.
+From inside the caves, if you look out, you will be able to see the larger visitors to the area, including whitetip sharks and tuna swimming in the blue, often framed in view by their colourful entrances.
+Eagle rays are often seen swimming effortlessly over the reef, which is among the most pristine you will find in the Maldives.

 Your guide will lead you past the caves area and, gradually rising in the water column, you will find yourself in the shallows from 8 metres or so, which is a beautiful location in which to end the dive, such is the colour and activity in the nooks and crannies of the reef.
 Currents may sweep through here and separate you from your group towards the last few minutes of the dive so the use of a safety sausage is advisable.

-In contrast to North Male, South Male is more developed in terms of the number of resorts as a consequence of being one of the first to open to tourism.
-However the diving is no less rewarding and is a popular area for Maldive liveaboards to include in their itinerary.
+In contrast to North Male, the atoll of South Male is more developed in terms of the number of resorts as a consequence of being one of the first to open to tourism.
+However the diving is no less rewarding and is a popular area for liveaboards to include in their itineraries.

 Competition for spaces on boats is strong and many are fully booked months before the departure dates, so we urge our customers to book no less than 6 months prior to the proposed dates of travel.

-The Southwest Monsoon runs from June to November and brings with it a greater chance of rain and less calmer seas.
-However, rainfall here is less than in the southern atolls of the Maldive Islands.
+The Southwest Monsoon runs from June to November and brings with it a greater chance of rain and less calm seas.
+However, rainfall here is less than in the Southern Atolls of the Maldive Islands.

 Manta rays, reef sharks, turtles and Napoleon wrasse are here throughout the whole year.